gcanales75/demo-kms/README.md

     Is this your decrypted password? -> mySuperSecretPasswd
     ```

+    > This command passes the `user` argument as a variable in the decrypt python script run.
+The script first retrieves the encrypted password from the DynamoDB table with a `GetItem` action, passing the `user` number as *Partition key*, decrypt the encrypted password using the `KMS SDK` client and prints in console the operation response.

-### Highlights
+### Highlight

-1. Customers could protect sensitive information such as PII or financial records, prior to being transmited to a storage service over a network (client-side encryption) using KMS encryption keys.
+1. Customers can protect information such as PII or any sensitive data, prior to being transmited to a storage service over a network (client-side encryption) using KMS encryption keys embedding the `KMS SDK` in their applications code.

 ### Clean up your account